bluthej/codebook/docs/pipelines.md

 One approach is to textually document in detail what piece of code was run to obtain results.
 This method can be tedious and error-prone.
 It's usually worth it to push as much computation as possible into reproducible pipelines which are self-documenting.
 That way, there's no ambiguity about how results were produced.

 Manual steps involving GUI tools should produce results which can be ingested by text-based pipelines.
-For instance, a interactive GUI to define regions-of-interest (ROI) should export the ROI coordinates in a way that the pipeline can ingest it.
+For instance, an interactive GUI to define regions-of-interest (ROI) should export the ROI coordinates in a way that the pipeline can ingest it.

 ### Write console programs